imomaliev/blogging/dev-to/Vite-vue-ts-tailwind-template/05-Convert-styles-to-tailwindcss-classes-and-configs-part-3/README.md

 ### Update `code` text styles

-1. If we compare how our `code` tags look to `vue-ts` template we will see that text a little bigger.
+1. If we compare how our `code` tags look to `vue-ts` template, we will see that text a little bigger.
 1. Fix that by adding [`text-sm`](https://tailwindcss.com/docs/font-size#class-reference) class to our `code` styles.
     ```diff
      code {